TheCodingLand/Pdf-Conversion-Docker/README.md

 clone this repo,

-docker build .
+docker build . -t pdfconvert

-docker up -e "PDFPATHORIGIN=/media/docs" -v "/media/docs:/media/docs"
+docker run pdfconvert -e "PDFPATHORIGIN=/media/docs" -v "/media/docs:/media/docs"

 Be careful, each files are deleted and moved to a subfolder named "converted"